wpilibsuite/allwpilib/design-docs/opmodes.md

 For consistency in operation, the library will ensure that `disabledPeriodic()` is always called at least once before `start()` is called.

-User implementations of opmode classes may have either a no-parameter constructor or a constructor that accepts any subclass of `OpModeRobot`.
+User implementations of opmode classes may have either a no-parameter constructor or a constructor that accepts (a subclass of) the user's `Robot` class type.
 If available, the library will call the latter and pass the user's `Robot` object to it when constructing the class.

 ```java
 public interface OpMode extends AutoCloseable {